joshjdevl/libsodium-jni/README.md

 ### SWIG Extensions

 SWIG is used to generate the Java JNI bindings.
 This means that the same interface definition can be used to generate bindings for all languages supported by SWIG.
+The interface can be found [here](jni/sodium.i)